If you want to build a better blog, you need a thriving audience based around your blogging community.

 First impressions are crucial in blogging.

 Make sure your blog serves up a mobile-friendly theme, as smartphone users are increasing every day.
-I use & recommend Genesis theme as it has inbuilt schema markup & is responsive.
+I use & recommend Astra Theme as it has inbuilt schema markup & is fast.

 6. Respond to everyone

 No matter how busy you are, spend the time responding to your readers.

 Try to engage with them through your blog comments, social media sites like Twitter and Facebook, and respond to emails.
 Most readers will express their problems using blog comments and emails.
 When you quickly respond to them and solve their problems, they will become loyal fans to you and your sites.